toddcf/pielcanela2/README.md

 ### Benefits of Massage

-1. Overcome objections.
+1. Content: Overcome objections.
-2. Why Brenda is the best massage therapist for them.
+2. Content: Why Brenda is the best massage therapist for them.

 ### Testimonials